→ →

 d1 + m1*1e-8 | Modification of values under mask.
 Specifically, the value 10-8 is added to all masked pixels. |

 In the calculator mode the expression is immediately evaluated as it is typed and the result is displayed below Expression entry.
-No special action is necessary to switch between data field expressions and calculator: expressions containing only numeric quantities are immediately evaluated, expressions referring to data fields are used to calculate a new data field.
-The preview showing the result of an operation with fields is not immediately updated as you type; you can update it either by clicking or just pressing Enter in the expression entry.
+No special action is necessary to switch between image expressions and calculator: expressions containing only numeric quantities are immediately evaluated, expressions referring to images are used to calculate a new image.
+The preview showing the result of an operation with images is not immediately updated as you type; you can update it either by clicking Enter in the expression entry.

 → →

-Immerse insets a detail, high-resolution image into a larger image.
+Immerse insets a detailed, high-resolution image into a larger image.
 The image the function was run on forms the large, base image.

 Result Sampling controls the size and resolution of the result image: